Ruan625Br/ComposeFlow/src/content/docs/basics/app_structure.md

 ---

-### 6. Settings and Configurations
+### 7. Settings and Configurations

 Configure global settings that affect the entire application.

 - **App Metadata**: Define app name, version, and package identifiers.
+- **Firebase configuration**: Define the Firebase project ID and other configuration settings.
 - **Platform-Specific Settings**: Configure settings unique to Android, iOS, or Web platforms.
-- **Build Configurations**: Set up build variants, environments, and deployment options.

 **Example**: